jdccMobile/Nasapi/README.md

 ## Data sources

 ### Remote
-For the remote data source, the [NASA's APOD (Astronomy Picture of the Day) API](https://api.nasa.gov/) is used .
+For the remote data source, the [NASA's APOD (Astronomy Picture of the Day) API](https://api.nasa.gov/) is used.
 This API returns images along with associated metadata such as the date, title, description, images, and other details.

 | **Parameter** | **Type**           | **Default** | **Description** |
 |----------------------|--------------------|-----------------------|-----------------|